turingschool/mod-0-curriculum/session4/index.md

 #### What is Forking?

-Forking is a type of cloning on GitHub, but it will keep a reference to the original, existing project.
+<span class="vocab">Forking</span> is a type of cloning on GitHub, but it will keep a reference to the original, existing project.
 To fork an existing project, you just click the `fork` button, which will make a copy of all of the code and directory structure to your own GitHub account.

 You can tell if something is a fork because it will say "forked from [original repo name]" underneath the title.